akeneo/pim-helpcenter/content/updates/2020-10/3-Better-manage-product-models-and-variants-in-the-grid.md

 ::: meta-data type="New" features="Productivity" available="early October" link-to-doc="../articles/TODO.html"
 :::

 The product grid also benefits from a new display option: the `Variant` display option.
-It allows you to show your models' product variants, instead of only these product models.
-This way, you can easily find and work at your product variant level.
+Use it if you want to list your product variants in the grid, instead of listing their product models.
+Thanks to this new option, you do not need anymore to first click on a product model to access its variants.
 What a time saver!

 ![Product variant display option](../img/product-variant-display-option.png)